 What is Insomnia?

-Insomnia is described by WebMD as a sleep disorder where individuals have problems falling and staying asleep.
+WebMD describes insomnia as a sleep disorder that causes problems with falling and staying asleep.
 Insomnia can be categorized based on how often a person displays symptoms:

 Acute insomnia can range anywhere from one night to a couple of weeks.
-Chronic insomnia occurs when somebody displays symptoms continually for 3+ nights a week for at least three months.
+This type of insomnia is viewed as less severe by the VA.
+Chronic insomnia occurs when an individual displays symptoms continually for three or more nights a week for at least three months.

 Some common symptoms associated with insomnia include:

 - Sleepiness: Because of lack of sleep at night, many sufferers of insomnia often feel extremely tired during the day.
 Insomnia can start to look in some cases like excessive daytime sleepiness (EDS) or narcolepsy, conditions that cause a person to have trouble staying awake during the daytime.
 Severe cases of insomnia can often make it hard for a person to stay awake while working or carrying out necessary everyday tasks.